metabase/metabase/docs/enterprise-guide/authenticating-with-jwt.md

 # JWT-based authentication

+{% include plans-blockquote.html %}

-You can connect Metabase to your identity provider using JSON Web Tokens (JWT) to allow your Metabasers to authenticate through it.
+You can connect Metabase to your identity provider using JSON Web Tokens (JWT) to authenticate people.

 ## Types of authentication Metabase supports with JWT

-Metabase supports two types of authentication with JWT:
+Metabase supports two types of OAuth 2 authentication with JWT:

 - Authorization Code Flow
 - Authorization Code Flow with PKCE